Initial Spirometry Training

 Participants who successfully complete this 16-hour course and a final exam consisting of written and practicum components will receive a certificate of completion.

-To learn more, please contact Sharon Crowe, MaineGeneral Medical Center Workplace Health at (207-872-4455
+To learn more or to me added to our spirometry training mailing list, please contact Sharon Crowe, MaineGeneral Medical Center Workplace Health at (207-872-4455